Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Discussion

-While warping functions have been widely employed to correct misalignment in fields like physics and biology, where objective benchmarks exist, their application to the abstract and subjective domain of human perception is relatively unexplored.
-The challenges inherent in accurately measuring perceptual constructs have often led to the neglect of misalignment in cognitive research.
-This study represents a significant step toward addressing this critical issue.

-Our proposed penalized alignment approach offers several advantages.
-1) Individualized adjustments: It tailors alignment to unique patterns of misalignment for each participant.
+The proposed penalized alignment approach offers several advantages.
+1) Individualized adjustments: It tailors alignment to unique patterns of misalignment for each perceiver.
 2) Prevention of over-alignment: It incorporates a natural constraint on the extent of allowable warping.
-3) Simplicity and interpretability: It eliminates the need for parameter tuning and provides clear results.
-By providing a flexible and robust method for correcting misalignment, our approach empowers researchers to conduct more accurate downstream EA analyses, such as correlational studies and complex linear mixed models.
+3) Simplicity and interpretability: The penalty term can be easily set up by using the maximum delay in perceivers' responses, where it is straightforward to use empirical evidence and expert opinion.
+Moreover, EA studies often vary in context and focus.
+In situations where reaction time is less critical, such as listening to a friend’s long story, a broader penalization window may be appropriate.
+Conversely, in high-stakes scenarios like heated arguments, a narrower window can better reflect the urgency of responses.
+This flexibility enables researchers to tailor penalization parameters to the specific demands of each study.
+By integrating these features, our approach enhances the accuracy of downstream EA analyses, including correlational studies and complex linear mixed models.

+The core component in our proposed method, the warping functions, has been widely employed to correct misalignment in fields like physics and biology where objective benchmarks exist.
+To the best of our knowledge, the application of warping functions to the abstract and subjective domain of human perception is unexplored.
+In this study, we have demonstrated their effectiveness and flexibility in adjusting individually varying misalignment across different types of emotional stimuli (visual and audio).
+It further expands the potential for using warping functions in new research areas.